Covid-19 Advice for those living with HTLV Infection

 There are 3 groups of patients, and we have given separate advice below.

 1. Asymptomatic HTLV infection.
 If you are an asymptomatic carrier of HTLV, and not on any immunosuppressive medication from the HTLV clinic:

-In line with guidelines from PHE, if you have a new continuous cough or fever, you should
+In line with guidelines from PHE, if you have a new continuous cough, fever or loss of smell or taste, you should

 • Stay at home

-• Self isolate for 7 days; or 14 days, if anyone in your household is affected
+• Self isolate for at least 10 days, if anyone in your household is affected

 • Contact nhs111 at the end of this period if you are not better.